Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2023-06-13] We win the First Place Best Paper Award of IEEE AICAS 2023🎉!
+Thanks to all the co-authors of the paper ('Binary Is All You Need: Ultra-Efficient Arrhythmia Detection with a Binary-Only Compressive System')!

 [2023-05-24] One paper, 'BIOS: a 40nm Bionic Sensor-Defined 0.47pJ/SOP, 268.7TSOPs/W Configurable Spiking Neuron-in-Memory Processor for Wearable Healthcare', has been accepted to IEEE ESSDERC/ESSCIRC 2023🎉!

 [2023-05-18] One paper, 'A 510µW 0.738-mm2 6.2-pJ/SOP Online Learning Multi-Topology SNN Processor with Unified Computation Engine in 40-nm CMOS', has been accepted to IEEE TBioCAS🎉!